TanishkaPagar/DEC-Paper-Reproduction/README.md

   end-to-end.
 Across both datasets the progression raw k-means → DEC w/o backprop → full DEC increases monotonically, matching the paper's central comparison.
+- **STL-10 shows the largest gap, plausibly due to a missing color feature.**
+  Our DEC result (29.52%) trails the paper's (35.90%) by ~6 points — larger
+  than the MNIST or REUTERS gaps.
+Notably, our AE + k-means score (28.14%) falls slightly *below* even the paper's raw k-means baseline (28.39%), suggesting the grayscale-HOG feature set has less discriminative signal than the paper's HOG + 8×8 color map construction.
+STL-10 classes include visually color-distinctive categories (natural scenes, vehicles, animals), making the missing color channel a plausible driver of the shortfall.
+A natural follow-up would be concatenating an 8×8 average-color feature before the PCA reduction step.

 ## Deviations from the paper